Coral-Protocol/build-agentic-software-w-coral-os-agents/README.md

 ![Creating thread in coral-dbg](./assets/gifs/creating_thread.gif)

 > The UI allows thread creation for active sessions, but interaction remains limited.
 Postman was used for input/output testing.

+# Registry Specification
+- `registry` is a map of an agent type (unique name for this kind of agent), to an agent definition

+An agent definition consists of:
+- `options`, a list of configuration options we want to expose to users about this kind of agent
+  - each option has the following fields:
+    - `name` - the name of the option
+    - `type` - `"string"` or `"number"` (more to be added)
+    - `description` - human-readable description for this option
+    - `default` - an optional default value for this option
+      - if `default` is not set, the option is required to be set when orchestrated
+- `runtime` lets you define how the agent is actually orchestrated when requested
+  - `type` determines what kind of runtime (docker, k8s, etc.)
+  - currently only `"executable"` is supported, which runs a command as a subprocess, and has the following associated fields:
+    - `command` - list of arguments composing the final command
+      - it's best practice to put each part of a command as individual items in the list, since different shells can handle argument separation differently
+    - `environment` - list of environment variables to set when running the command
+      - each environment variable can take *any* of the following forms:
+        1. `name`/`value` - a static environment variable where `name`=`value`
+        2. `name`/`from` - an environment variable where the value is derived from an option, where `from` is the option we pull the value from
+        3. `option` - shorthand for `name`/`from`, for when they both have the same value

+## Executable runtime
+- When using the `executable` runtime, an extra environment variable (`CORAL_CONNECTION_URL`) is automatically injected, to provide the agent with the correct SSE url for connecting to Coral.